How Can You Assess a Company's Morality and Management Before Joining?

 Rajiv Madan

-But without personally meetings, face to face discussion and without entering in the organisation no one can understand the mentality of management.
-As no one within the company complains abt the company's culture, atmosphere procedures can tell due to job security.
+Without personal meetings, face-to-face discussions, and without entering the organization, no one can understand the mentality of management.
+As no one within the company complains about the company's culture, atmosphere, or procedures, it is difficult to assess due to job security.

 sivashiva_2003

-Mr. Rajiv as you rightly said no one in the organisation will disclose about the organisation morality due to job security.
-As Sunita said social media could be one of the best way to know about the organisation through the employees.
-We cant find CMMI level companies always.
-So these are the only ways.
-Thank you very much for your valuable reply...
+Mr. Rajiv, as you rightly said, no one in the organization will disclose information about the organization's morality due to job security.
+As Sunita mentioned, social media could be one of the best ways to learn about the organization through the employees.
+We can't always find CMMI-level companies easily.
+So, these are the only ways.
+Thank you very much for your valuable reply.

 Cite Contribution

-• Speak to the existing employees and separate individual feedback from a common concern.
+- Speak to the existing employees and separate individual feedback from common concerns.
 Focus on the standpoint taken by the leaders and systems in general.
-Such as if there are defects or any problem faced by the employee, how far does the organization go to support, what are the existing systems in place and how does the leadership utilize it.
+Consider if there are defects or any problems faced by employees, how far does the organization go to support, what existing systems are in place, and how does the leadership utilize them.

-• Ask about the appraisal system and look for the commonalities such as timeliness, the hike distribution and growth path not just for the blue eyed ones but even for the average performers in the team.
+- Ask about the appraisal system and look for commonalities such as timeliness, hike distribution, and growth paths not just for the favored employees but also for the average performers in the team.

-• Identify how the customer complaints are dealt.
-Does it all boil down to blame-game?
-Alternatively, does this leads to greater R&D and better process audit?
+- Identify how customer complaints are dealt with.
+Does it all boil down to the blame game?
+Alternatively, does this lead to greater R&D and better process audits?

-• The ethical processes might run skin deep and may not allow a new-comer to weigh them.
-Just focus on how a sudden non-adherence is managed.
-If it is met with consternation rather than maturity, it says it all about the decision makers and the Corporate Guidelines they are supposed to follow
+- The ethical processes might only run skin deep and may not allow a newcomer to weigh them.
+Focus on how sudden non-adherence is managed.
+If it is met with consternation rather than maturity, it says a lot about the decision-makers and the Corporate Guidelines they are supposed to follow.

-Systems are formed and governed by the hands that run it.
-A great but a dormant process serves no good.
+Systems are formed and governed by the hands that run them.
+A great but dormant process serves no good.
 Hence, weigh both in the right proportion.
-Hope this helps.
+I hope this helps.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute